stonepros/stone/doc/dev/stone_krb_auth.rst

 |

-The 'Ceph side' of the things
+The 'Stone side' of the things
 ------------------------------

-In order to configure connections (from Ceph nodes) to the KDC:
+In order to configure connections (from Stone nodes) to the KDC:

-1. Login to the Kerberos client (Ceph server nodes) and confirm it is properly configured, by checking and editing ``/etc/krb5.conf`` file properly:  ::
+1. Login to the Kerberos client (Stone server nodes) and confirm it is properly configured, by checking and editing ``/etc/krb5.conf`` file properly:  ::

     /etc/krb5.conf